vhcd/vhcd.github.io/_posts/2021-04-01-opendrive.md

 There's one thing left about OpenDRIVE: how do we actually read the file from our simulator?
 How do we [parse](https://en.wikipedia.org/wiki/Parsing) it and extract data from it?

 There are some libraries available online, that can manipulate OpenDRIVE files to some degrees.
-But in my experience, [esmini](https://github.com/esmini/esmini) as by far and large the best library in its [RoadManager](https://github.com/esmini/esmini/tree/master/EnvironmentSimulator/Modules/RoadManager).
+But in my experience, [esmini](https://github.com/esmini/esmini) has by far and large the best library in its [RoadManager](https://github.com/esmini/esmini/tree/master/EnvironmentSimulator/Modules/RoadManager).
 It's an active open-source project lead by Volvo, and the OpenDRIVE library has all the features you want, and I know firsthand that implementing some of those is definitely not an easy feat to accomplish.
 Through our extensive use of this library, we've found a few issues, and via collaborative work with the (amazing) maintainer, all of them are now fixed.

 # To conclude